-Seldom can you cook something that tastes this great that has attendant health benefits.
+Pork Tenderloin is amazing, seldom can you cook something that tastes this great that has attendant health benefits.
 This cut of pork is lean and has a multitude of vitamins – B! (thiamin), B2 (riboflavin), B3 (niacin), and B6.
-It also contains an abundance of important minerals -phosphorous, magnesium, iron, and zinc.
+It also contains an abundance of important minerals -phosphorus, magnesium, iron, and zinc.

 - Get out a pork tenderloin or two.
 These usually get packaged in pairs, so if you plan to use only one of them at a time, freeze them separately when you buy them since you will find it almost impossible to split the pair after they’re frozen.

 - Rub generously with Green Mountain Pork Rub and let stand for 4-24 hours.

 - Set your grill at about 320°.
 When the grill reaches temperature, put the tenderloin in and baste both sides with a sweet marinade such as Yoshida’s or perhaps a Teriyaki Sauce.

 - Cook for about 1 – 1 1/4 hours, turning frequently, until the internal temperature is at least 165°.
 A slightly pink middle is okay as long as it reaches 165°.
 You should not overcook this as it will tend to dry out due to its leanness.